-G. Actual Knowledge, Official with Authority, and Mandatory Reporters
+G. Actual Knowledge, Officials with Authority, and Mandated Reporters

-- 1) Actual Knowledge means notice of sexual harassment or allegations of sexual harassment to the College's Title IX Coordinator or designed Official(s) with Authority who has the authority to institute corrective measures on behalf of the College. - 2) Official(s) with Authority) means an employee of the College explicitly vested with the responsibility to implement corrective measures for harassment, discrimination, and/or retaliation on behalf of the College, e.g., Title IX Coordinator and Title IX Deputy Coordinators. - 3) All Employees and Students serving in a leadership position are considered by the College to be mandatory reporters except for confidential Employees who have the confidential privilege.
-Mandatory Reporter means an Employee of the College who is obligated by policy to share knowledge, notice, and/or reports of harassment, discrimination, and/or retaliation with the Title IX Coordinator or a Deputy Title IX Coordinator.
+- 1) Actual Knowledge means notice of Prohibited Conduct or allegations of Prohibited Conduct provided to the College's Title IX Coordinator or a designated Official with Authority who has the authority to institute corrective measures on behalf of the College. - 2) Official with Authority means an employee of the College explicitly vested with the responsibility to implement corrective measures for harassment, discrimination, and/or retaliation on behalf of the College, e.g., Title IX Coordinator and Title IX Deputy Coordinators. - 3) All Employees and Students serving in a leadership position are considered by the College to be Mandated Reporters except for confidential Employees who receive information within the scope of a legally-recognized confidentiality privilege.
+Mandated Reporter means an Employee of the College who is obligated by College policy to share knowledge, notice, and/or reports of harassment, discrimination, and/or retaliation with the Title IX Coordinator or a Deputy Title IX Coordinator.
 This includes all Employees with supervisory or leadership responsibilities on campus, including, but not limited to, Vice Presidents, Deans, Directors, Faculty, Coaches, Assistant Coaches, Residential Life Staff, and Administrators.
-The following student leaders are considered mandatory reporters, including, but not limited to, the Student Government Association, Resident Advisors, and leadership within student recognized Morehouse Campus Organizations.
+Student leaders are considered mandated reporters, including, but not limited to, leaders of the Student Government Association, Resident Advisors, and officers of College-recognized Morehouse Campus Organizations.

-The College requires that all mandatory reporters share a report of misconduct with the Title IX Coordinator or a Deputy Title IX Coordinator.
-The purpose of this requirement is to permit the College to take immediate and corrective action to respond to Prohibited Conduct allegations.
-Generally, disclosures in climate surveys, classroom writing assignments or discussions, human subjects research, or at events such as "Take Back the Night" marches, social media blogs, or speak-outs do not provide notice that must be reported to the Coordinator by employees unless the Complainant clearly indicates that they desire a report to be made or a seek a specific response from the College.
+The College requires that all mandated reporters share a report of misconduct with the Title IX Coordinator or a Deputy Title IX Coordinator.
+The purpose of this requirement is to permit the College to take appropriate action to respond to Prohibited Conduct allegations.
+Generally, anonymous or identified disclosures in climate surveys, classroom writing assignments or discussions, human subjects research, and/or at events such as "Take Back the Night" marches, social media blogs, or speak-outs do not provide notice that must be reported to the Title IX Coordinator or a Deputy Title IX Coordinator unless the Complainant clearly indicates that they desire a report to be made and direct that communication to a Mandated Reporter or seek a specific response from the College.
 Supportive measures may be offered as the result of such disclosures without formal College action.

-Failure of a Mandatory Reporter, as described above in this section, to report an incident of harassment or discrimination of which they become aware is a violation of College policy and the Mandatory Reporter can be subject to disciplinary action for failure to comply.
+Failure of a Mandated Reporter, as described above in this section, to report an incident of harassment or discrimination of which they become aware is a violation of College policy, and the Mandated Reporter can be subject to disciplinary action for failure to comply.